coderefinery/reports-and-proposals/phase-3-report/phase-3-report.md

   teachers and helpers for CodeRefinery events as part of NAISS training.
   Staff based in Sweden has over the years contributed to lesson development, teaching, and hosting of individual events, on-site as well as online.

+In addition to the in-kind contributions, the project received a **travel/conference budget** of 110k NOK/ year contributed by NeIC.

 # Project goals